 Are There Acute, Long-Term Medical Needs?

-Most home care providers provide companionship and personal care assistance, as well as other services centered around basic, day-to-day needs such as meal preparation, laundry, housekeeping, etc. Outside of medication reminders, however, home care aides are not able to provide medical assistance.
+Most home care agencies provide companionship and personal care assistance, serving basic, day-to-day needs such as meal preparation, laundry, housekeeping, medication reminders, and more.
+Outside of medication reminders, however, home care aides are not able to provide medical assistance.

 If your loved one requires temporary medical assistance or wound care after hospital discharge, a VNA (Visiting Nurses Assistant) would be able to help with those medical needs.
 Please note that VNA services are provided through insurance and the frequency of visits is dependent on your health care plan.
 They are not a long term solution.
 In many instances, home care aids work alongside VNAs to provide care for elderly patients that need medical care.
 Speak with healthcare providers for more information about whether or not a home health service can be brought in temporarily.

-If the client has long-term healthcare needs, a nursing home or post-acute care center is typically the better option.
+If the client has long-term healthcare needs, a nursing home or post-acute care center is usually a good decision.
 Nursing homes have licensed nurses and physicians on-site, 24/7, as well as CNAs who can monitor the patient’s health and implement the most necessary treatments or interventions on-site.
 Home care agencies like ours, work with clients at many nursing homes and assisted living facilities to provide additional care.

 Does The Client Require Acute Memory Care? (dementia, Alzheimer’s, etc.)